 It's likely that your insurer may not cover some or all of the cost associated with your treatment.
 Contact your health insurance plan directly with questions about what's covered and what your co-pay amounts are for different services.
 For amounts not covered by insurance, we offer several convenient ways to pay, including:

 - MasterCard / Visa (debit or credit)

 - American Express

 Please note that you may receive multiple bills for different portions of the same visit or medical procedure—such as from doctors, for diagnostic tests, and for services rendered at the facility location where your care is provided.

 Manage Your Health Online

-Whether requesting an appointment, viewing your lab results or sending a message to your doctor, you can conveniently manage your health online at MyJohnMuirHealth—anytime and anywhere you have access to the Internet.
-If you need help registering or getting started, you can call our MyJohnMuirHealth support team, 24 hours a day, 7 days a week at (925) 941-2001.
+Whether scheduling an appointment, viewing your lab results, or sending a message to your doctor, you can conveniently manage your health online at MyChart—anytime and anywhere you have access to the Internet.
+If you need help registering or getting started, you can call our Patient Support Center, 24 hours a day, 7 days a week at (925) 941-2001.